The Victoria League for Commonwealth Friendship: History

-Margaret Child Villiers, the Countess of Jersey, was appointed as the organisation's first President and she retained this position for 26 years.
+Margaret Child Villiers, Countess of Jersey, was appointed as the organisation's first President and she retained this position for 26 years.
 In 1906, the future Queen Mary, then Princess of Wales, became the first Royal Patron of the Victoria League.
 The organisation has retained Royal Patronage ever since.
-Queen Elizabeth II has been the Patron of the Victoria League since 1953.
+Queen Elizabeth II had been the Patron of the Victoria League from 1953 until her death in 2022.
+Elizabeth's son Charles II accepeted royal patronage of the Victoria League in May 2024.

 Notable members

 Present day

 The Victoria League maintains a diary of events for its members and occasions such as Trooping The Colour, The Queen's Birthday Parade, Commonwealth Day Observance, ANZAC Day are well supported by its members.
 In honour of the Queen's Golden Jubilee in 2012, the organisation financed the building of a secondary school in Sierra Leone.
 It has also funded the construction of two nursery buildings in Borneo.
 Since 2019, it is supporting an innovative school called the Umabano Academy which is based in Kigali, Rwanda and operated by A Partner in Education (APIE), a UK registered charity.

 The focal point of the League's charitable activities is the Victoria League Student House, which provides subsidised accommodation to students from Commonwealth countries continues to be extremely popular.
 The Student House is located in Bayswater, London, United Kingdom.